AAndresen875/AAndresen875/README.md

 # Heyo!

-My name is Anna, and I am a developer specializing in data engineering and scientific computing for nature based climate solutions. </br>
+My name is Anna, and I am a developer specialising in data engineering and scientific computing for nature-based climate solutions. </br>
 The applications I've built have worked on span across multiple industries including: </br>
 * Agriculture
 * Environmental Toxicology